chapnickc/HPCJobExample/README.md

 #  The Terminal

-Before going any further, you should be reasonable comfortable with navigating a command-line Linux environment.
-If you are using OSX or any major Linux distribution, this is the bash shell and can be accessed by opening the "Terminal" application.
-If you are using Windows 10 you can now natively run bash natively as shown [here](http://www.howtogeek.com/265900/everything-you-can-do-with-windows-10s-new-bash-shell/).
+Before going any further, you should be reasonably comfortable with navigating a command-line Linux environment.
+If you are using OSX or any major Linux distribution, this is the bash shell and can be accessed using the "Terminal" application.
+If you are running Windows 10 you can now natively run bash natively as shown [here](http://www.howtogeek.com/265900/everything-you-can-do-with-windows-10s-new-bash-shell/).
 If you are running an earlier version of Windows, you will need to install [PuTTY](http://www.putty.org/).

 Once you have a bash shell, you should get comfortable with basic file operations such as:

 - Listing the contents of a directory (folder)
 - Creating and moving between directories
 - Renaming files

 Part 1 of [this tutorial](http://korflab.ucdavis.edu/Unix_and_Perl/current.html), written by professors at UC Davis, does a great job covering these topics.
 I used it when getting started and found it to be very helpful.